HYLZ-2019/hylz-2019.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am an undergraduate student majoring in computer science in Peking University.
+I am a PhD candidate student majoring in computer science in Peking University.
 Currently I am alive.